 Stuck for an answer about drugs?

-This situation is a chance to research drugs together.
-If you already know some reliable websites, look for the information online.
 By looking together, your child knows you are happy to help them, and the conversation is open and honest.

 If your child doesn't want to bother looking for answers, then do the research yourself.
-If you don't supply the answers for your child's questions, then someone else probably will, and their information may be wrong.
+If you don't supply the answers to your child's questions, then someone else probably will, and their information may be wrong.

 In other words, you can keep more control of what your child knows about drugs by being their main source of information.
 Research shows that children see their parents as a credible source of information.